AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **Use Case: UC05 - Delete Patient Profile**

 - **Actor:** Healthcare worker
-- **Description:** Healthcare worker deletes a patient's record from the ImmuniMate Address Book System.
+- **Description:** Healthcare worker deletes a patient's record from the IMS.
 - **Preconditions:** Healthcare worker has opened the app and has selected the patient whose record needs to be deleted.
-- **Guarantees:** Patient's record is successfully deleted from the ImmuniMate Address Book System.
+- **Guarantees:** Patient's record is successfully deleted from the IMS.
 - **MSS:**
     1. Healthcare worker choose to delete a specified patient’s record.
     2. IMS validates the NRIC and deletes the patient's record from the database.